-Figure 4 shows the total precipitation from October 2001 to May 2002 simulated with MAR (Fig. 4a), and estimated from the ERA-INTERIM (Fig. 4c), from TRMM (Fig. 4e) and from the APHRODITE network (Fig. 4g).
-On a general way, this period is characterized by very low precipitation rates over the Tibetan Plateau and the Indian Plain, ranging between 0 and 50 mmmonth-1 over these regions.
-During this period of the year, precipitation takes higher values over the Himalaya, in particular in the Western and the Eastern part of the mountain range, where it can reach several hundreds of mmmonth-1 depending on the data set.
-Precipitation takes also relatively high values of around 100 mmmonth-1 in Bangladesh and regions located at the east side of this country.
+Figure 4 shows the total precipitation from October 2001 to May 2002 simulated with MAR (panel a), and estimated from the ERA-INTERIM (panel c), from TRMM (panel e)

+and from the APHRODITE network (panel g).
+In general, this period is characterised by very low precipitation rates over the Tibetan Plateau and the Indian Plain, ranging between 0 and 50 mm month-1 over these regions.
+During this period of the year, precipitation is higher over the Himalaya, in particular in the western and the eastern part of the mountain range, where it can reach several hundreds of mm month-1 depending on the dataset.
+Precipitation reaches also relatively high values of around 100 mm month-1 in Bangladesh and regions located at the east side of this country.

-Similar like during the monsoon period, MAR allows describing more accurately the spatial heterogeneity of precipitation due to its high spatial resolution in comparison with the ERA-INTERIM.
+Similar to the monsoon period, MAR allows describing more accurately the spatial heterogeneity of precipitation due to its high spatial resolution in comparison with the ERA-INTERIM.
 However, there is again a dry bias in the southern foothills of the Himalaya, which is much more pronounced in the MAR simulation (Fig. 4b) than in the ERA-INTERIM reanalysis (Fig. 4d).
-APHRODITE shows very low precipitation rates in the Northern part of the Himalayan Mountains, which is possibly due to an underestimation of solid precipitation from the rain gauges used within this network.
-Indeed, higher precipitation is commonly estimated in this region with TRMM, ERA-INTERIM

-- and MAR (Fig. 4b, d, f).
-However, in the western and the eastern parts of the Himalaya, the estimation of precipitation varies widely according to the different sources: it takes values between 100 and 200 mmmonth-1 in the ERA-INTERIM, between 100 and 400 mmmonth-1 in the MAR simulation and between 100 and 500 mmmonth-1 in the TRMM data.
-TRMM estimation of precipitation is highest in these regions in partic- - 20 the TRMM data.
-TRMM estimation of precipitation is highest in these regions in partic ular in comparison with the MAR simulation (Fig. 4h).
+APHRODITE shows very low precipitation rates in the northern part of the Himalayan Mountains, which is possibly due to an underestimation of solid precipitation from the rain gauges used within this network.
+Indeed, higher precipitation is commonly estimated in this region with TRMM, ERA-INTERIM and MAR (Fig. 4b, d and f).
+However, in the western and the eastern parts of the Himalaya, the estimation of precipitation varies widely according to the different sources: It has values between 100 and $200 \,\mathrm{mm}\,\mathrm{month}^{-1}$ in the ERA-INTERIM, between 100and 400 mm month-1 in the MAR simulation and between 100 and 500 mm month-1 in the TRMM data.
+TRMM estimation of precipitation is highest in these regions in particular in comparison with the MAR simulation (Fig. 4h).

-5 Snow cover and snowfall
+6 Snow cover and snowfall

-5.1 Snow cover estimation from satellites and models
+6.1 Snow cover estimation from satellites and models